zksecurity/RFCs/source/starknet/fri.md

 p_{i+1}(v^2) = p_{i}(v) + p_{i}(-v) + \zeta_{i} \cdot \frac{p_{i}(v) - p_{i}(-v)}{v}
 $$

-The second difference is that while the evaluations of the first layer $p_0$ happen in a coset, further evaluations happen in the original (blown up) evaluation domain (which is avoided for the first polynomial as it might lead to divisions by zero with the polynomials used in the Starknet STARK protocol).
+The second difference is that while the evaluations of the first layer $p_0$ happen in a coset called evaluation domain, further evaluations happen in the original (blown up) trace domain (which is avoided for the first polynomial as it might lead to divisions by zero with the polynomials used in the Starknet STARK protocol).
 To do this, the prover defines the first reduced polynomial as:

 $$
 p_{1}(x) = 2(g_{0}(9x^2) + \zeta_0 \cdot 3 \cdot h_{0}(9x^2))